Detail of Encephalartos Aemulans Home plant care

 Encephalartos aemulans is a species of cycad endemic to the Eastern Cape in South Africa, where it occurs in the forests on coastal and inland hills of northeast Transkei.
 It was thought for many years to be extinct in the wild, but small populations were rediscovered in 2000 and 2001.
 The Encephalartos aemulans is a species of evergreen coniferous shrub or tree in the Chamaephyte family.
 It is in the genus Encephalartos.

 Encephalartos aemulans, also known as the dwarf cycad or forest cycad, is endemic to a small area in the Lowveld in Mpumalanga province of South Africa, where it inhabits hilly areas of low forest.
 Encephalartos aemulans is a relatively large, slow-growing cycad with a stout, erect stem.
 This species generally has one to two heads.
 The head(s) may reach approximately 4 m in height and up to 1 m. in diameter.
-It is one of the most cold tolerant species of Encephalartos and can withstand many degrees of frost.
+It is one of the coldest tolerant species of Encephalartos and can withstand many degrees of frost.

 Encephalartos aemulans can be found in Africa, Madagascar, and South Africa.
 Because they are difficult to keep alive, they are not often seen in cultivation.
 To accommodate their specific habitat, the soil must be kept damp and air circulation must be high.
 They do best in filtered sunlight as opposed to full sunlight.
 Encephalartos aemulans is a great choice for anyone who is interested in obtaining a smaller cycad but has trouble growing larger species of cycads successfully.